Changes are coming to Find A Grave. See a preview now.

 These trips have afforded us the pleasure of meeting many distant cousins and we even found the original "Lemon" house built in 1809 and still being lived in in Columbia County, Pennsylvania.
 I had the pleasure of talking with a man that had grown up in the house and could tell me many stories of its history.

-A picture is worth a thousand words and for the most part I only post internments with a picture of the headstone.
+A picture is worth a thousand words.
 Consequently I don't always record every inscription on the headstone.
 It is already written in stone.

 We don't take all these pictures as if we're in some sort of a contest.
 We do it so we can help other people researching for their family members.
 I much prefer having a picture of the headstone.
 It is my belief that in death the family is much more likely to record the proper/correct information.
 It is true that upon rare occasions an engraver will make a mistake but much less likely than a census taker.
 Census records are a good guide but some people are very lackadaisical in giving the correct information to the census taker or the census taker is only trying to earn a pay check and just writes down what he/she wants, the way he/she hears it and many times very unledgible.